ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-5-1.md

-Chapter 5: Overcoming Resistance and Obstacles to Change: Navigating Resistance to Change Within the Organization
+Navigating Resistance to Change Within the Organization
 =================================================================================================================

 Resistance to change is common within organizations, and implementing a repeating revolution can be met with resistance.
 In this chapter, we will explore strategies for navigating resistance to change within the organization.